 Sometimes I wonder if that is why they seem to be getting smaller and smaller, and more and more filled with older people.

 I imagine that a newly arrived missionary would start by examining the local culture.
 There are some great missionary stories which came about when the missionary came up with a way to present the gospel in a way which was culturally relevant and easily understood by the people he was trying to reach.
 “Peace Child” by Don Richardson, the Hudson Taylor story, ...
-I even heard of one tribe which was reached powerfully by Matthew 1 (the genealogy of Jesus).
+I even heard of one tribe which was reached powerfully by Matthew 1, (the genealogy of Yeshua).
 In that tribe status was earned by being able to cite your ancestry back many generations.
-When they realised that Jesus could trace his right back to the beginning of time, they all gave him great status and the whole tribe became Christian.
+When they realised that Yeshua could trace his right back to the beginning of time, they all gave him great status and the whole tribe became Christian.

 What aspect of your culture, or more specifically the culture of the society around you, can be exploited to present the gospel in such a relevant and meaningful way?
 So often we approach things from our own cultural perspective, but we should be trying to understand our audience, not ourselves.
 There is nothing cultural about the gospel, so we should be willing to make any part of our own culture expendable, and look for ways to exploit the culture of those we are trying to reach.